Riggd/portfolio/src/projects/Sophos.md

 <section>

-#### Our Hypothesis
+### Our Hypothesis
 ## By providing a single tool for analyzing process data, analysts will speed up their root cause analysis, and thus improve customer satisfaction.
 </section>

 <section>
 <img src="/assets/projects/sophos/sophos-old.png" data-zoomable />

-#### Existing Tools
+## Existing Tools
-### Speaking with the security analysts to understand how and where we could improve their threat hunting tasks, I uncovered the following core issues and desires:
+Speaking with the security analysts to understand how and where we could improve their threat hunting tasks.
+I uncovered the following core issues and needs:

 1. Limited information in tree search
     - no distinction on whether process was in the area of attack